lowRISC/opentitan/sw/device/mask_rom/boot.md

 # Pseudo-code for Mask ROM Secure Boot Process

-This file should be read in conjunction with secure boot specification.
+This file should be read in conjunction with the secure boot specification.
 References to that document are included.

-Sub-procedures are documented below the main `boot` function.
+Sub-procedures and data structures are documented below the main `boot` function.

 1. Power on (entirely in hardware)